-Naomi Peterson received an MFA
+Naomi Peterson

-Mark Ponder MFA, Southern Illinois University; BFA, Lamar University

-Mark Ponder joined the

-Glassell School faculty in 2014 and teaches digital photography and design.
-He received a BFA in graphic design from Lamar University in 2005 and an MFA in drawing and painting from Southern Illinois University, Carbondale in 2009.
-His work has shown at GalleryHOMELAND in Houston, Lawndale Art Center in Houston, Big Medium in Austin, Acadiana Center for the Arts in Lafayette, and BravinLee Programs in New York.
+Mark Ponder MFA, Southern Illinois University; BFA, Lamar University joined the Glassell School faculty in 2014 and teaches digital photography and design.
+He received a BFA in graphic design from Lamar University in 2005 and an MFA in drawing and painting from Southern Illinois University.
+Carbondale in 2009.
+His work has shown at GallervHOMELAND in Houston, Lawndale Art Center in Houston, Big Medium in Austin, Acadiana Center for the Arts in Lafayette, and BravinLee Programs in New York.
 He was the recipient of the Louis Comfort Tiffany Grant in 2014. mponder@mfah.org